Siemens and unions: Network Cooperation Initiative

 The Network Cooperation Initiative (NCI) was founded in August 2002, as a self organised peer group for high-tech Siemens employees in the Munich plant.
 Formally independent of the existing Works Councils and IG Metall, during the mass layoff negotiations, NCI worked closely with the formers.
 NCI also ran its own list nominations during the Works Council elections in 2004 and 2006, forming a coalition with the IG Metall lists against the pro-management AUB list.
 The Relationship between IG Metall and NCI soured due to institutional mistrust and internal competition.

 United States

 Siemens employs 60,000 workers in the United States as of 2014.
-A fraction of the workforce, 3,200 employees are covered under 14 collective bargaining agreements negotiated by IBEW, IUE-CWA, Steelworkers, IAM, UAW and Teamsters.
-The largest portion consisting of IBEW's 800 members.
+A fraction of the workforce, 3,200 employees are covered under 14 collective bargaining agreements negotiated cumulatively by IBEW, IUE-CWA, Steelworkers, IAM, UAW and Teamsters.
+The largest bloc is IBEW's 800 members.